madfordmac/scripts/README.md

 # scripts
 The contents of this repository are various unrelated scripts that others may find useful.

+## pwcheck.py
+Check passwords against the [Have I Been Pwned?](https://haveibeenpwned.com/) API.
+Import as a python module to use the `check_hash()` or `check_password` functions, or run on the command line with password passed by parameter, environment variable, or by prompt.
+Provides result via human-readable text and return code: 0 = a good password, 1 = password exists on at least one list.

 ## torban.sh
 Want to block people from using the tor network to attack your system from multiple IPs?
 This script uses the the API from tor to identify the endpoints